iyoro/yobot/README.md

 **Note: the bot only responds in text channels which have `dice` or `roll` somewhere in their name.**

+Yobot costs a small amount to keep running.
+You can help keep it online by sponsoring me here: https://www.patreon.com/yobot

 ## Commands

 Commands are prefixed with `!` but this can be easily changed on request.